theskyinflames/car-sharing/README.md

   * GNU Make 4.3

 ### Dockerfile strategy

 I've opted for optimizing the Docker image size.
 So only the binary is added in the resulting image.

-### Next iterations
-For the next iterations, I'd take a look to:
-* Adding o11y (observability) integration, with a Prometheus, por example
-* Adding persistent storage.
-A no SQL storage like Redis fits enough if the domain is not more complex.
-Otherwise, it could be worth adding SQL storage.
-* Current implementation is not transactional.
-Adding transactional storage could also be the next step.
-* I've not added *Even-Driven* pattern.
-But, for example, the command *DropOff* could be split in two commands:
-  1. First, a command requires the domain to drop off the group.
-  2. This generates a domain event to indicate that Ev has freed some seats
-  3. An event listener catches this event and invokes another command to accommodate waiting groups in these seats.
-  That way, the two actions would be tested separately.
-The drawback here is that we'll have to assume *eventual-consistency*
-* Inject the Fleet domain service as implementation to an interface, so it will make the app layer test simpler.